 The Mountain Loop Highway is best in late summer or early fall.
 You can complete this road trip in a day, or break it up into three or four days to take full advantage of the outdoor activities and the breathtaking fall views along the way.

 –Top image of a overlook near Sandpoint, Idaho.
-Photo courtesy of Visit Idaho.
+By Visit Idaho.